cvedovini/wp-linkedin/readme.txt

 1. Upload the `wp-linkedin` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Create a LinkedIn API key/secret pair and register the redirect URI (follow the instructions on the settings page)
 1. Generate an access token for the LinkedIn API (those tokens expire after 60 days so you will have to regenerate them from time to time)
 1. The `Profile fields` field is the list of fields that will be available to